karanpepi/freeswitch_wiki/webrtc.md

 ### Requirements
 - SSL Certificates (Self signed are ok, too)
+- Domain name pointing to the freeswitch server

 ## Step 1:
 - Begin by setting up the following in the vars.xml file in freeswitch